Fewbytes/chef-lightweight-search/README.md

 Description
 ===========
+This cookbook is deprecated in favor of `partial_search` introduced in chef 11 API

 LightWeight search is a wrapper library around Chef's built-in search which casts node objects to memory efficient "Lightweight Node" objects.
 The LightWeightNode object contains a subset of the original node object attribute and pre-merges attributes to save RAM.
 This is handy when you have recipes performing searches with a big result set.